 (Honorable mention: CB750F2 – soon to be replaced by 16v DOHC.
 For the UK – CB750F Phil Read Special)

 Don’t Look Back: Laverda Jarama

 Very much an extension of 1973’s 981cc drum-brake triple, the 3CL took off from the second-series 1000/1 by adding cast wheels and a third Brembo disc at the rear.
 This model replaced the 3C in Laverda’s 1976 catalog, while the US received the 3CL ‘Jarama’ – named after a popular Spanish road racing course.
 Detuned for emissions, the Jarama arrived for 1978 with bold lettering, crossover linkage for left-shift, a new airbox and one tooth lower on the drive sprocket.
-Like in most markets, US riders favored the Jota, so by 1978’s end the 3CL gave way to the upsized Jota 1200.
-Records from Richard Slater in the UK show 200 Jaramas were slated for the US coast, but 110 were returned and picked up by Slaters for waiting British riders.
+As in most markets, US riders favored the Jota, so by year’s end the 3CL gave way to the up-sized Jota 1200.
+Records from Richard Slater in the UK show 200 Jaramas were slated for the USA, but 110 were returned and picked up by Slaters’ for waiting British customers.